How to Make Everyday Activities Educational

 How Everyday Activities Fit on the Transcript

 I have often wondered whether our existing educational paradigm has conditioned us to think of education as an overly formal affair.
 For example, if I say, “My daughter is learning geography,” what image does this conjure up?
 Probably a girl sitting at a table with a geography book, perhaps coloring some maps.
-Or suppose I say, “My son is studying botanical science,” maybe you imagine a boy holding a textbook with pictures of plants on the cover reading about Gregor Mendel’s experiments with beans.
+Or suppose I say, “My son is studying botanical science,” maybe you imagine a boy holding a textbook with pictures of plants on the cover and reading about Gregor Mendel’s experiments with beans.

-Now imagine that my daughter’s geography lesson consists of acting as navigator on our shopping trip to the store downtown.
+Now, imagine that my daughter’s geography lesson consists of acting as a navigator on our shopping trip to the store downtown.
 Or my son’s botanical science study means he is on his knees with a spade maintaining the family garden.
-The things we do everyday are full of educational value, but because we are conditioned to think of education as an academic act carried out in a formal setting, we often miss the educational opportunities all around us.
+The things we do daily are full of educational value, but because we are conditioned to think of education as an academic act carried out in a formal setting, we often miss the educational opportunities all around us.
 In this post, I’d like to challenge you to rethink some of your everyday activities in an educational context as well as help you relax & enjoy homeschooling more than ever.

 Library Trips